shahargefen/SimonGame/README.md

-After donwload install npm by. npm install. and after this run the code by. npm start.
+After donwload install npm by: npm install and after this run the code by: npm start for the server side: run npm run start_server

-If you have the problem: (node:17948) [DEP_WEBPACK_DEV_SERVER_ON_AFTER_SETUP_MIDDLEWARE] DeprecationWarning: 'onAfterSetupMiddleware' option is deprecated.
-Please use the 'setupMiddlewares' option.
-(Use node --trace-deprecation ... to show where the warning was created) (node:17948) [DEP_WEBPACK_DEV_SERVER_ON_BEFORE_SETUP_MIDDLEWARE] DeprecationWarning: 'onBeforeSetupMiddleware' option is deprecated.
-Please use the 'setupMiddlewares' option.

-Then:

-1 - run npm run build : this will create a build directory with a production build of your app

-2- run npm install -g serve : to serve your build directory with a static server .

-3 - run npx serve -s build instead of npm start

 # Getting Started with Create React App